 Food and other basic items:

 Higher prices and market disruptions will create problems for most Americans and for many others around the world.
 Advice: stock up now, while supplies are available and your dollars actually buy something.
 Today's huge discounts on many consumer items will evaporate when bloated inventories are depleted, and will then rise quickly.
 Also be ready for shortages, riots, and other things you'd rather not think about, just in case.
 Leaving the country for a while might not be a bad idea either, although there isn't any place that looks completely safe.
-The United States may be an especially bad location in 2009, though.
+The

-Chance that food and dry goods will be either scarce or too expensive for the former middle class in the United States to easily afford at some point in 2009:
+Chance that food and dry goods will be either scarce or too expensive for the former middle class in the

 While Algore and other big-money hucksters continue pushing and profiting from the global warming scare, the planet is reeling under assaults that have nothing to do with carbon dioxide – a very weak greenhouse gas which is a life-giving substance required by plants and exhaled by animals, including by you.
 No anti-carbon laws, no carbon-trading schemes, and no other such efforts of any kind will have the slightest effect on world climate.
 On the other hand, cleaning up the oceans, lakes, rivers, and so on might possibly do something useful, but hugely-expensive global-warming-inspired mandates will reduce our ability to clean up the environment and to do much else, besides.

 Chance that a major environmental crash will occur in 2009:

 Birds will still sing in the coming year.